bogotolec/validator/README.md

 ### Table Validation

 - `:IsTable(schema?: {[any]: Validator})` - Validates tables with optional schema.
-- `:IsTableStrict(schema?: {[any]: Validator})` - Validates tables with optional schema, but will trigger negatively if there are extra keys, which are not present in provided schema.
+- `:IsTableStrict(schema?: {[any]: Validator})` - Validates tables with optional schema but will trigger negatively if there are extra keys that are not present in the provided schema.

-In both methods schema represents a table with any keys and Validator values, so in given data all the values will be checked with Validator of such key.
+In both methods, a schema represents a table with any keys and Validator values, so in given data all the values will be checked with Validator of such a key.

 ### Boolean validation

-- `:IsBoolean()` - Validates that value is a boolean.
+- `:IsBoolean()` - Validates that the value is a boolean.

 ### Enum validation

-- `:IsEnumItem(enum?: Enum)` - Validates that value is an EnumItem.
+- `:IsEnumItem(enum?: Enum)` - Validates that the value is an EnumItem.
 You can specify if a value is EnumItem of specific Enum.

 ### Simple Type Validation